xzjia/guideline/source_en/Tutorial/TutorialSession.rst

 Account information is already created in the project provided as initial material and is managed using the Spring Security function.
 Therefore, this tutorial does not describe any specific method of using.
-:doc:'../Security/Authentication' should be referred for the specific method of using.

 Considerations while using session